Fiat 500 (2007): Design

-The 500e is powered by a 111 hp and 147 lbft permanent-magnet, three-phase synchronous-drive electric motor, and its 24 kWh liquid-cooled/heated li-ion battery delivers a range of 80 mi, and up to 100 mi in city driving according to Chrysler.
+The 500e is powered by a 111 hp and 147 lbft synchronous permanent-magnet, three-phase AC electric motor, and its 24 kWh liquid-cooled/heated li-ion battery delivers a range of 80 mi, and up to 100 mi in city driving according to Chrysler.
 The combination of alternating current motor, battery, and inverter has a claimed efficiency of 92%.
 Charging time is less than four hours when connected to a 240 V AC source using the on-board 6.6 kW charging module.
 Although the 500e does not come equipped with or offers as an option a DC fast charging connector, the development engineers state the car is equipped to handle charging at up to 480 V and 70 A if the appropriate connector is retrofitted to the car.

 The official U.S. Environmental Protection Agency (EPA) range is 87 mi.
 Under its five-cycle testing, the EPA rated the 500e combined fuel economy at 116 mpge overall, 122 mpge in city driving, and 108 mpge on the highway.
 Regenerative braking is employed to extend range; under normal braking (i.e., excluding panic and emergency stops), the brake pedal engages only regenerative braking down to speeds of 8 mph, when the conventional mechanical brakes begin to engage.

 Robert Bosch GmbH supplies all the powertrain components for the 500e, including the electric motor, power electronics, and battery.
 The motor, which Bosch have designated the SMG ("sequential motor-generator") 180/120, is shared with other vehicles, including the smart fortwo electric and PSA GROUP's HYbrid4.
 The SMG 180/120 weighs just 28 kg and spins at a speed up to 12,500 rpm.
 The inverter, designated INVCON 2.3 by Bosch, converts direct current energy stored in the traction battery to alternating current for the SMG 180/120 and weighs less than 7 kg in a package 310 × 190 × 156 mm (L×W×H), including connectors.
 Chrysler developed and integrated the electric powertrain, and reportedly had been working on an electrified 500 even before the company was purchased by Fiat.
 Ward's named the 500e powertrain to its list of 10 Best Engines for 2014.